DanilZherebtsov/friendlyfred/README.rst

     - ``depth`` int

         Optional: number of levels of subcategories to display.
 Default is 0, maximum is 2.

     - ``category`` str or int

         Optional: specific category to display.
 If category is in the top level (major): the category and it's subcategories are displayed.
-If category is in the least level (minor subcategory): the full path to this category will be displayed, including all levels of parents and the available series for this category will be displayed.
+If category is in the least level (minor subcategory): the full path to this category (parents) and the available series for this category will be displayed.

-* ``get_observations(series_id, observation_start = "1776-07-04", observation_end = "9999-12-31", frequency = None)``
+* ``get_observations(series_id, observation_start, observation_end, frequency)``

     Get the data for a specific series.